dev-futurify/cryptocities/docs/development/thoughts.md

     - Education
     - Misc. goods & services

-10. To comply with the gov "maybe" might need to do something like how paypal does with its stablecoin - freeze and lock functionality (admin only)
+10. To comply with the gov "maybe" might need to do something like how paypal does with its stablecoin - freeze, unfreeze, wipeFronzenAddress functionality (admin only)